AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_overview.md

 - In chat groups, group members send and receive messages in the chat group.
 - In chat rooms, chat room members send and receive messages in the chat room.

-The messages exchanged between chat users in each of these scenarios are collectively known as a conversation.
+In the scenarios above, the messages between the two users, in each chat group, and in each chat room are also known as a conversation.

 ### Retrieve all local conversations